PKU-ICST-MIPL/DCKT_CVPR2018/README.md

 5) Evaluate: Test codes for generating MAP scores

 ## Usage
-1. Setup transfer-caffe
+1. Setup transfer-caffe <br/>
 Setup transfer-caffe from the following URL:https://github.com/zhuhan1236/transfer-caffe

-Step #2: Pre-training for Source and Target model
+2. Pre-training for Source and Target model <br/>
  1) Training of Source model in folder "XMediaNet", as SourceModel.caffemodel.
 According to model.prototxt, you need:
 	1-1) Extracting the pool5 feature maps of XMediaNet dataset, as .LMDB format, using vgg19_cvgj_iter_300000.caffemodel and test.prototxt in folder "VGG19".
 	     You need images' folder, and list in .txt format (including label).
 Remember to set your paths in test.prototxt.